-To put it in perspective, a reminder of how precarious the keeping of unique versions let alone interim versions has been in the predigital era is provided by the recent publication by the British Library on the manuscripts of the romantic poet John Keats: "Copies engendered further copies and, frequently, further revision on Keats's part"203.
+To put it in perspective, a reminder of how precarious the keeping of unique versions let alone interim versions has been in the predigital era is provided by the recent publication by the British Library of a book on the manuscripts of the romantic poet John Keats: "Copies engendered further copies and, frequently, further revision on Keats's part".
 With his manuscripts being part of his "daily conversation", Keats was often careless with them, burning them on at least one occasion.
 The existence of many of his manuscripts to this day, is due to his friends and family who during his short life would take care to transcribe and share his literary outpourings, not to mention the subsequent zeal and energy of collectors and scholars who tracked them down over the years and made them available for scholarship.
 Yet it could so easily have not been so, and has not been so for other poets and writers.
-The history of existing literary and historical manuscripts is densely littered with close run survivals; and most have simply not survived or been replicated, as Johann Wolfgang von Goethe lamented:
+The history of existing literary and historical manuscripts is densely littered with close run survivals; and most have simply not survived or been replicated, as Johann Wolfgang von Goethe lamented: "How little of all that has happened has been recorded in writing, how

-200 Depending on the precise procedure followed by a writer something akin to the process described must surely happen with handwritten drafts too, although it may happen more frequently with the computer.
+&lt;sup>201 Depending on the precise procedure followed by a writer something akin to the process described must surely happen with handwritten drafts too, although it may happen more frequently with the computer

-201 Kelliher and Brown make the observation that some writers, looking for somewhere to write a poem or get down a germ of literary text, "slit open envelopes and write on the inside, others seize paper which provides a record of where they are at the time - Keith Douglas at the Middle East RAC Base Depot, for instance, or John Drinkwater in a New York hotel": H. Kelliher and S. Brown (1986) English literary manuscripts, The British Library, London
+&lt;sup>202 Kelliher and Brown make the observation that some writers, looking for somewhere to write a poem or get down a germ of literary text, "slit open envelopes and write on the inside, others seize paper which provides a record of where they are at the time - Keith Douglas at the Middle East RAC Base Depot, for instance, or John Drinkwater in a New York hotel": H. Kelliher and S. Brown (1986) English literary manuscripts, The British Library, London little of this corpus of writings has been preserved"205.

-202 This is not simply a theoretical possibility and is being done in practice
+&lt;sup>203 This is not simply a theoretical possibility and is being done in practice

-203 S. Hebron (2009) John Keats.
+&lt;sup>204 S. Hebron (2009) John Keats.
 A poet and his manuscripts, The British Library, London